**Check out our Program and Event Calendar for the many programs our amazing staff is working to bring to you.

 Take a peek into the sights and culture of other lands through a travel or foreign film feature.
 No registration is required.

-CONVERSATION SALON – Every Fourth Wednesday of each month from 1:00 to 3:00 p.m. in Room 148-2
+CONVERSATION SALON – Every Third Wednesday on each month from 1 to 3 p.m. in Conference Room 218

 Come meet some new friends and neighbors as we engage in informal chats on current events, local issues, or national headlines.
 Conversation salons provide us with the opportunity to share ideas, listen with respect to other’s opinions, and learn from each other.

 No registration is required.
-Email akenheadl3@northlandlibrary.org to join the email list.
+Email northlandadults@northlandlibrary.org or call 412-366-8100 x113 with any questions.

 The Northland Public Library Foundation, through donor stewardship and fundraising, grows financial support to help fund and enhance the programs, collections and resources of